Music UAL Level 2 Diploma (SCQF L5)

 Please make sure your face and hands (for instrumentalists) are visible in the video.

-If you are unable to record a video because you don't have an instrument at home (e.g. if you are a first study percussionist), or for any other reason, please let us know and we will arrange an interview with you by phone or video call and/or an in-person audition.
+If you are unable to record a video because you don't have an instrument at home (e.g., if you are a first-year percussionist), or for any other reason, please let us know, and we will arrange a phone or video interview and/or an in-person audition.

-The video should be uploaded to YouTube as unlisted.
+- The video should be uploaded to YouTube as an unlisted video.

-If you don’t have a YouTube channel, you can follow instructions here to set one up.
+- If you don’t have a YouTube channel, you can follow the instructions in How to Set Up A YouTube Channel to set one up.

-If you haven’t uploaded a video before, you can follow instructions here to do so.
+- If you haven’t uploaded a video before, you can follow the instructions on how to upload an unlisted video.

-Your name – Your chosen course – Your chosen campus – Your instrument, e.g.
+- Your name – SCP Modern Musicianship - Your instrument, e.g.

 Please then paste a link to the video within the additional information section of your application.

-Our staff will review your application and, in some cases, they will follow up by giving you a phone or video call.
+- Our staff will review your application and, in some cases, follow up with a phone or video call.
 If you don't get a call, don't worry!
-It will be because the staff have got all the information they need from your video and the rest of your application.
+It will be because the staff have all the information they need from your video and the rest of your application.

-We aim to be in touch with a decision about your application within two weeks, although please note that this is not always possible.
+- We aim to provide a decision on your application within two weeks, although this is not always possible.

 - UAL Level 3 Diploma in Music Performance and Production